ur00sh/FlaskAppExample/README.md

 # FlaskAppExample
-Simple web app using Python Flask module, flask-mysql module and mysql as backend
+Simple web app using Python Flask module, connected with a MySQL database